sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 go/types in particular does so much for you that it feels like cheating.
 For example, this is the actual code for the third struct rule I talked about.
 The rule in English was “If the old struct is comparable, so is the new one.”
 Thanks to the Comparable function in go/types, I can just write that down in code.

 go/types computes method sets, too.
-The only hard thing go/types didn’t do for me was computing selectable exported fields of a struct.
+The only hard thing go/types didn't do for me was computing selectable exported fields of a struct.
 I had to write that myself.
 To get the semantics right, you need to do a breadth-first walk of the embedded structs.

 One last tricky bit: how do you compare two different versions of the same package?
 Especially if you’re using something like git, which (unless you get fancy) only lets you have a single commit on disk at a time?
 The solution is to use export data, a file format that contains all the necessary type and syntax information about a package.
 Happily, there is a package that reads and writes export data for you.
 You compute the export data for one commit, save it to a file, then visit the other commit and compare.